anabolyc/Tamagotchi/README.md

 ## How to build and run

 Use Platformio.
-Run `build` task to build for all platforms.
+Run the `build` task to build for all platforms.
 Next, run the `Upload` task for a specific platform

 ### Additional notes
 - To activate your pet, you have to configure the clock by pressing the middle button.
 Otherwise, your pet will not be alive.
 - The emulator will save the game status every 5 minutes.
 You can change that by changing the AUTO_SAVE_MINUTES setting
-- The speed of the emulator is a bit slower than the actual Tamagotchi device on AVR, still, it is fun.
-On ESPs it runs smoothly.
+- The speed of the emulator is a bit slower than the actual Tamagotchi device on AVR; still, it is fun.
+On ESPs, it runs smoothly.
 - There are a few costs in the `platformio.ini` that you can adjust to fit your needs:
 ```
   -D DISPLAY_I2C_ADDRESS=0x3C